RolandM99/RolandM99/README.md

 <h2 align="center">About me</h2>

-   - ⚡ Quick bio: I'm kind of an avid learner, a perfect addict, a traveler, a food lover and a coder-programmer
+   - ⚡ Quick bio: I'm a kind of an avid learner, a perfect addict, a traveler, a food lover and a coder-programmer
-   - 🎓 I'm currently study Software Engineering (Bachelor degree) at Adventist University of Central Africa
+   - 🎓 I'm currently study Software Engineering at Adventist University of Central Africa
    - 🌱 I’m currently learning Full-Stack software developement (**HTML,CSS,JavaScript,React & Redux, Ruby, Ruby On Rails, PostgreSQL**) at <a
 	     href="https://microverse.org">Microverse</a>  --- Sharpening my Skills for Machine learning and Artificial Intelligence (Personal goal)",
    - 👯 I am curiously looking forward to working with teams in building, Project Management Systems, web applications, and viable software solutions.